 She was self-aware and self-absorbed at the same time.
 Not afraid of cornball humor.
 Comfortable with being a sex symbol.
 Not only capable of making fun of bad movies, but also, more importantly, critiquing her own persona while exposing more than just, um, her assets; the show’s contrivances — from poor production to pathetic props — were fair game.
 She seemed almost annoyed with the gig of having to watch terrible movies from a red velvet sofa on cheap set in a third-rate television studio; and it made watching her watch the movies all the more fun.

 By the end of the nineteen eighties, Elvira had multiple seasons of Movie Macabre under her dagger-accented belt along with a feature film and more merchandising than all other horror hosts combined.
-Her popularity continued well into the nineties and beyond, with Coors Light commercials, television cameos, and a successful book celebrating her 35th anniversary (https://www NULL.amazon NULL.com/ELVIRA-MISTRESS-DARK-PHOTO-BIOGRAPHY/dp/0692678182), published in 2017.
-But after three and half decades, she had seemingly moved past hosting horror movies, and had gone on to semi-retirement enjoying the rewards that come with being one of world’s most well-known brands.
+Her popularity continued well into the nineties and beyond, with Coors Light commercials, television cameos, a successful book celebrating her 35th anniversary (https://www NULL.amazon NULL.com/ELVIRA-MISTRESS-DARK-PHOTO-BIOGRAPHY/dp/0692678182)(published in 2017) — even a newly-published comic book series from Dynamite.
+But after three and half decades, live appearances have tapered off.
+She has gone into semi-retirement, no doubt enjoying the rewards that come with being one of world’s most well-known brands.

 Now, two decades into the new millennium, one wonders if the horror movie host may actually be becoming a thing of the past.